tamunoibi/Algorithm/journal.md

 ............................................................
 - Review resume
   Make sure years in linkedin and turing align with visa application
 - organise computer folders.
-Add books to reading list and delete them leave only one.
 - call CNN children (Chioma() and Jerry())
 - print tracker (3 others) to use to track: 1.exercise 2. work 3. content
-- add toothbrush to makeup purse.
-The toothbrush is for edges
 - call Opeyemi time for algo class.
 Twice a week.
-- signout of email and snapchat notifications on your phone
+- signout of quora and snapchat notifications on your phone
 - Money from gig: send messageToScamDam about gig money, send a demand letter to gig.
 Speak with Ify how you would go about it
-- organise thoughts I saved on whatsapp
+- organise thoughts I saved on whatsapp.
+Create a document of them and copy it to a new tab on vscode and add it one after the other
 - copy out the affirmation from the hardcover note
 - Makeup
     - copy out the note on makeup taught by Bibi
     - create a makeup rotuine. watch tutorials for brows use tiktok video
-- market for healthy food
-- chores()
-- cook
-- water
+- buy sweetcorn, water (chicken, corned beef or sardine)
+- cook stir fry vegetables,
 - call with Ope
 - belly dance
 - video creation